 It is important to include any pertinent business information on the front and back covers as these are the first pages your customers will see.
 Make sure to include your company logo, website and contact information.
 Take advantage of all the design space, including the extra pages needed for a saddle stitch booklet.
 These pages can be used for a variety of things, such as placement for the first few months of the following year, a notes page, or a section to spotlight different services or locations your business may have.

-If you plan on creating a calendar each year, save your design as a working file version as well as a final PDF so that you can reuse it for the next year.
+If you plan on creating a personalized calendar each year, save your design as a working file version as well as a final PDF so that you can reuse the same calendar design to create a new one the next year.